 ,

-All 8 of the findings had been shown, through research to increase employee performance across a range of organisations.
+All 8 of the findings had been shown, through research to increase and improve employee performance, across a range of organisations.
 We focused on the first four activities in our previous blog because they were under the control of the manager.
 This meant that almost anyone could put them into practice.
+This follow-up blog focuses on the other four drivers of employee productivity and high performance.
+They relate more to Organisational Culture and processes and can be influenced more directly by HR.

-Evidence-based Performance Management Practices:
+Evidence-based Performance Management Process

 There are 8 key practices in the literature review and we dealt with four in our previous blog.
-The four that we want to focus on in this blog are as follows:
+The four that we want to focus on in this blog are as follows: Evidence based performance management process

 1. Communication and Transparency